-Federal Financial Aid - Grants & Work Study: The inclusive higher education programs at UNC, ACC, and UCCS have all received Comprehensive Transition Program (CTP) status, which allows with ID to apply for Federal Financial Aid.
+Federal Financial Aid - Grants & Work Study:

+The inclusive higher education programs at ACC, UCCS, UNC, and Regis have all received Comprehensive Transition Program (CTP) status, which allows students with ID to apply for Federal Financial Aid.
 Please note, under inclusive services, students may be eligible for Pell Grants and work study funds, but not student loans due to their modified certificate.
 Aid is variable based on the expected family contribution as calculated on the FAFSA.
-This calculation includes many factors - family size, family income, number of children in college, tax filing, etc. For the purpose of financial aid, students age 24+ are considered independent.
-To learn more about financial aid: https://studentaid.gov/h/understand-aid
+This calculation includes many factors - family size, family income, number of children in college, tax filing, etc.

+To learn more about financial aid see:

+https://studentaid.gov/h/understand-aid